-Is a framework used for online startups created by Dave McClure — the successful entrepreneur and co-founder of 500 Startups.
-These metrics help the business determine what they should focus on when optimizing their marketing funnel so that they can make the most of their time.
+Pirate Metrics is a framework used for online startups created by Dave McClure — the successful entrepreneur and co-founder of 500 Startups.
+These metrics help the business determine what they should focus on when optimising their marketing funnel so that they can make the most of their time.

-Revenue – "Can we monetize the product?"
+- Revenue – “Can we monetise the product?”
 This stage starts when a customer buys your product or service.